-Carlos A. Menéndez was born in Havana, Cuba and studied architecture at the University of Texas at Austin where he received his Bachelor of Architecture degree in 1986.
-In architecture school, Mr. Menendez studied high-rise building design with Natalie de Blois (renowned architect of the Lever House, NY 1952) and British urban, interior and landscape design as part of a UT / Oxford program.
-Upon graduation, Carlos joined the New York architecture firm Kohn Pedersen Fox Associates where he worked as an architect on high-rise commercial buildings such as ABC Phase III Corporate Headquarters, the Rizzoli Tower on 5th Avenue in New York, Mellon Bank Tower in Philadelphia and the IBM corporate headquarters at 1225 Avenue Rene-Levesque, Montreal, Canada.
+Carlos A. Menéndez is a production designer and licensed architect.
+He was born in Havana, Cuba, and received a Bachelor of Architecture degree from the University of Texas at Austin.
+Mr. Menendez studied high-rise building design with Natalie de Blois (renowned architect of the Lever House, NY), and British urban, interior, and landscape design in Oxford, England, with Simon Atkinson and James Coote.
+Upon graduation, Carlos joined the New York architecture firm Kohn Pedersen Fox Associates, where he worked as an architect on high-rise commercial buildings such as ABC Phase III Corporate Headquarters, the Rizzoli Tower on 5th Avenue in New York, Mellon Bank Tower in Philadelphia and the IBM corporate headquarters at 1225 Avenue Rene-Levesque, Montreal, Canada.